 Mail Order Pharmacies

-Mail-order pharmacies are not necessarily as rigid as community pharmacies.
+Mail-order pharmacies are more flexible than community pharmacies.
 Here, a pharmacy technician can work behind the scenes and serve a much more comprehensive range of customers.

 Work Hours

 Pharmacy technicians work the same hours as pharmacists.
-This means that if they secure employment in a facility that’s open 24/7, they should be prepared to work on holidays, weekends, at night, and in the evening.
+If they secure employment in a facility open 24/7, they should be prepared to work on holidays, weekends, at night, and in the evening.

 Of course, as they acquire more work experience and seniority on the job, they may have more control over their work hours.
-It is also possible for a pharmacy technician to take on a more advanced role, particularly in a hospital setting, so that they’re able to perform tasks such as diversion prevention, supply chain management, transitions of care, and medical assistance programs.
+It is also possible for a pharmacy technician to take on a more advanced role, particularly in a hospital setting, to perform tasks such as diversion prevention, supply chain management, transitions of care, and medical assistance programs.

 Pharmacy Technician Salary

-Pharmacy technicians in 2021 had a median pay of $36,740 per year and $17.6- per hour.
-Those who earn the most tend to earn as high as $47,580.
+Pharmacy technicians in 2021 had a median pay of $36,740 per year and $17.6 per hour.
+Those who earn the most tend to make as high as $47,580.
 Below are some of the reasons responsible for the differences in earnings.

-Education Level - Naturally, pharmacy technicians with a higher level of education will make more money and have a higher appeal to employers.
-Also, completing an accredited training program helps make growth on the job a lot easier.
+- Education Level - Naturally, pharmacy technicians with a higher level of education will make more money and have a higher appeal to employers.
+Also, completing an accredited training program helps make job growth much more accessible.

-Certification - Another reason for the disparity of salaries between pharmacy technicians is certification.
-While certification isn’t always compulsory for all pharmacy technicians, some employers ask for it, and those who don’t still tend to pay certified technicians more than technicians who aren’t certified.
+- Certification - Another reason for the disparity of salaries between pharmacy technicians is certification.
+While accreditation is only sometimes compulsory for all pharmacy technicians, some employers ask for it, and those who don’t still tend to pay certified technicians more than technicians who aren’t certified.

-Location - Furthermore, it is possible for the salaries of pharmacy technicians to vary based on the state and city wherein they practice.
-Big cities with higher demand for medications, for instance, may pay more than small cities where demand isn’t as high.
+- Location - Furthermore, the salaries of pharmacy technicians can vary based on the state and city wherein they practice.
+For instance, big cities with higher demand for medications may pay more than small cities with lower demand.

-Employer & Facilities - Lastly, the type of facility and employer can also greatly influence how much a pharmacy technician earns.
-Hospitals and large retail chains, for example, will typically pay more than smaller independent outlets.
+- Employer & Facilities - Lastly, the type of facility and employer can also greatly influence how much a pharmacy technician earns.
+For example, hospitals and large retail chains will typically pay more than smaller independent outlets.

 Growth Opportunities

-It is possible for pharmacy technicians to improve themselves by acquiring specialized skills in certain areas such as health information systems, hazardous drug management, pharmacy automation, sterile compounding, revenue cycle management, and vaccine administration.
+Pharmacy technicians can improve themselves by acquiring specialized skills in health information systems, hazardous drug management, pharmacy automation, sterile compounding, revenue cycle management, and vaccine administration.

 Career Outlook

-Lastly, it is worth mentioning that even though pharmacy technicians are already in pretty high demand, the outlook for the occupation is even more encouraging.
-According to the Bureau of Labor Statistics, employment of pharmacy technicians will see a 5 percent growth in a ten-year period between 2021 to 2041.
+Lastly, even though pharmacy technicians are already in high demand, the outlook for the occupation is even more encouraging.
+According to the Bureau of Labor Statistics, employment of pharmacy technicians will see a 5 percent growth in ten years between 2021 and 2041.

 This rate is in line with the national average and will bring about 43,500 openings every year in this period.
-A lot of these openings will arise as a result of current workers moving to other occupations or retiring.
-Additionally, a great deal will be as a result of an increase in demand thanks to more prescriptions for older people and an increase in chronic diseases such as diabetes for the general population.
+Many of these openings will arise due to current workers moving to other occupations or retiring.
+Additionally, a great deal will result from an increase in demand thanks to more prescriptions for older people and an increase in chronic diseases such as diabetes for the general population.